jacksonianrtaylor/movie_rec_proj/README.md

 The idea was that more than one predictor can fill in the short comings of a single model.

-After features (1, 2, and 3) for the train and test users and the target train and test ratings are collected, then they are used as input featurs to build a simple linear regression model.
+After features (1, 2, and 3) for the train and test users and the target train and test ratings are collected, then they are used as input features to build a simple linear regression model.

 Although feature 3 is overwelmingly the most critical feature to the model, in testing the prescence and abscence of features, Feature 1 and Feature 2 were shown have a positive impact on the linear regression model and the best performance was obtained by using all three features.